 The Gaming Industry's AI Revolution: What Event Organizers Need to Know

 Modern game development relies on AI across the entire production pipeline.
-Ubisoft's La Forge laboratory uses machine learning to generate animation cycles, reducing mocap costs by 40%.
-Activision's matchmaking system for Call of Duty analyzes 25 different player metrics to create balanced matches in under 30 seconds.
+Ubisoft's La Forge laboratory uses machine learning to generate animation cycles, significantly reducing motion capture costs.
+Activision's matchmaking systems for Call of Duty analyze multiple player metrics to create balanced matches quickly.
 These specific implementations require deep technical knowledge that separates qualified gaming AI speakers from Silicon Valley generalists.

-Professional gaming organizations now budget $500,000 to $2 million annually for analytics infrastructure.
+Professional gaming organizations now budget significant resources for analytics infrastructure.
 Your conference speakers must understand this ecosystem, not just recite statistics about "AI transformation."

 Related: How to budget for an ai keynote speaker